 23. Kirk and Sandusky look at the night sky and talk about how small the stars make them feel, just like Taylor (Charlie Sheen) and Elias in Platoon.

-24. Sandusky and Kirk rising from the water in full camo face paint is a reference to Apocalypse Now when Sheen does the same thing, and to a lot of other action movies where spec ops guys slowly emerge from still water with epic coolness.
+24. Sandusky and Kirk rising from the water in full camo face paint is a reference to Apocalypse Now when Sheen does the same thing, and to a lot of other action movies, and even military recruiting commercials, where spec ops guys slowly emerge from still water with epic coolness.

 25. Ah, it’s really an action movie now that the Lead Farmer scene gives John Woo a shoutout by having Kirk firing two guns in full auto, one in each hand.